komem3/gvs/README.md

 ```
 go install github.com/komem3/gvs@latest

-nvs init
+gvs init

 # Add PATH
 # export PATH="$HOME/.gvs/bin:$PATH"

-nvs use 1.22
+gvs use 1.22
-go --version
+go version
 ```

 ## Version Determination

 1. read `.go-version` in current path.
+2. read `go` field of `go.work` in current path.
-2. read `go` field of `go.mod` in current path.
+3. read `go` field of `go.mod` in current path.
-3. go to the parent directory.
+4. go to the parent directory.
 Back to 1.
-If there are no more parents, Go to 4.
+If there are no more parents, Go to 5.
-4. read global version file(`$HOME/.gvs/version`)
+5. read global version file(`$HOME/.gvs/version`)

 ## Install Global Tool